hamidreza-dastmalchi/ETTA/README.md

 ## Dataset Setup

-To set up all required datasets, kindly refer to the guidance in `DATASETS.md`, which incorporates steps for two benchmarks.
+To set up all required datasets, please refer to the [DATASETS.md](./docs/DATASETS.md) file.
+It includes step-by-step instructions for preparing datasets for both benchmarks used in this project.

 ## Configuration